Lang Ping: Talent and hard work are equally important

 How did you start out in volleyball?

-Was it love at first sight between you and the sport?
+Was it love at first sight between you and volleyball?

-Lang Ping: My first love was basketball and high jump, but as soon as I started playing volleyball and realized it is a team sport, it became amazing and interesting for me.
+Lang Ping: My first love was basketball and high jump, but as soon as I started playing volleyball and realized it was a team sport, it became of interest to me.

-Lang Ping: I am not the only member of my family playing volleyball.
-Volleyball is a game that a whole family should be able to play, as it is ideal and a team sport.
+Lang Ping: I am not the only member of my family who plays volleyball.
+Volleyball is a game that a whole family should be able to play - it is ideal as a team sport.

 What was more important in your career as a player – talent or hard work?
 Who was the most influential person in your career?

-What was the best or most emotional moment in your career?
+What were the best or most emotional moments in your career?

-Lang Ping: Our first World Cup title in 1981, being crowned as world champions (in 1982) and winning the Los Angeles 1984 Olympic were the most emotional moments for me as a player.
+Lang Ping: Our first World Cup title in 1981, being crowned world champions (in 1982) and winning the Los Angeles 1984 Olympics were the most emotional moments for me as a player.

 How has the game of volleyball changed since you started your career?

-Lang Ping: It has become faster and more powerful.
+Lang Ping: The sport has become faster and more powerful.

 What will volleyball be like in the future?
-How are you trying to adapt your Chinese team to keep up with these developments?
+How are you trying to adapt the Chinese team to keep up with these developments?

 Lang Ping: Women's volleyball will be more like men’s volleyball.
-It will be more comprehensive in both attack and defence, and even faster.
-The Chinese women’s team will continue to play volleyball with the technical and physical attributes typical of Chinese teams, and at the same time, incorporating some of the European and American styles of play.
+It will be more complete in both attack and defence, and it will be even faster.
+The Chinese women’s team will continue to play volleyball with the technical and physical attributes typical of Chinese teams, and at the same time incorporating some of the European and American styles of play.

 What is more difficult - playing or coaching?